tutorial/AnalysisTutorial/source/MyAnalysis

 src

-: This is where Athena sources and private header
+: This is where Athena-specific C++ source files and private

-files go.
-We are not actually creating any Athena sources in this
+We are not actually creating any Athena source files in this

 tutorial, but it doesn’t hurt to have the directories already.
 It